phflot/ERP_alignment/README.md

 }
 ```

-If you use this code for your other work, please additionally cite
+If you use this code for other work, please additionally cite

 > Flotho, P., Thinnes, D., Kuhn, B., Roome, C. J., Vibell, J. F., & Strauss, D. J. (2021).
 Fast variational alignment of non-flat 1D displacements for applications in neuroimaging.
 Journal of Neuroscience Methods, 353, 109076.